-The Modern Japanese Studies Program (MJSP) is a four-year Bachelor’s Degree program in Japanese Studies at one of Japan’s leading research-intensive universities.
-It is preceded by a six-month Intensive Japanese Course for those without sufficient Japanese to enter the Bachelor’s Degree program directly.
+The Modern Japanese Studies Program (MJSP) is a four-year bilingual Bachelor’s Degree program in Japanese Studies at one of Japan’s leading research-intensive universities.
+It is preceded by a six-month Intensive Japanese Course for those without sufficient proficiency in Japanese to enter the Bachelor’s Degree program directly.
 There are two modules from which you can choose to major: 1) History and Culture and 2) Society and Political Economy.
-One module becomes your major, and the other is your minor.
+One module becomes your major; the other is your minor.
 In the first two to three years, subjects in these fields are taught in English by an international team of educators with world-class research profiles.
 Once you have sufficient Japanese, you will also take classes in Japanese in the faculties of Law, Letters, Education and Economics and Business Administration.
 These courses are credit bearing for your degree in Japanese Studies.
 The program has four main characteristics:

 - The study of Japan through four main academic disciplines – history, cultural studies, sociology and political economy;